In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 In accepting this as truth I would like to add to my list a few things that I treasure.

-2. Nothing has ever been more alive for me, then birthing my last baby!
+2. Nothing has ever been more alive for me, then the birthing process of my last baby!

 The divine timing, the weather changes allowed her to come that day.
 The beautiful room I delivered her in.
 Curtis and I often use her birth as a reference point for spirituality as we try to understand the role of the feminine and masculine.
 We used humor as we experienced the waves throughout that day.
 The circumstances were ideal, even in the midst of imperfection.
 This creation process worked in me, and for me and my husband that beautiful April day.

-I’m in the process of discovering what organizations are working for me, as a gift and a blessing, and which ones I should let go of.
-3. Without the signals from my body I wouldn’t understand God’s working inside of me.
+3. Without the signals from my body I wouldn’t understand how God’s working with me, from inside of me.

 © roots and truth | All rights reserved | Site design by linsey rhyne co.